Concussion Compensation Claim

 Other symptoms may have causes that are psychological as opposed to physical with the former being considered responsible for early symptoms that occur immediately after mild trauma and the latter being considered responsible for symptoms that develop later perhaps as a result of underlying pre-existing psychological conditions.
 Despite the uncertainty, most health experts remain of the opinion that post-concussion syndrome is caused by a mixture of factors relating to physical injury and pre-existing psychological factors.
 These underlying psychological factors may make some people more predisposed to developing the condition as a result of receiving minor head trauma

 What are the symptoms of post-concussion syndrome?

 Post-concussion syndrome causes many different symptoms which are broadly physical, psychological, behavioural, emotional and cognitive in nature.
-It is for this reason that misdiagnosis of the condition is common as there are so many symptoms of which are applicable to such a wide variety of other conditions.
-Physical symptoms tend to develop immediately following injury with the more psychological symptoms having a tendency to emerge later on with their severity progressively declining over time.
+It is for this reason that misdiagnosis of the condition is common as there are so many symptoms of which apply to such a wide variety of other conditions.
+Physical symptoms tend to develop immediately following the injury with the more psychological symptoms having a tendency to emerge later on with their severity progressively declining over time.
 Affected individuals will most often suffer from a higher frequency of headaches and migraines which last much longer than they did before.
-Dizziness is another common reported symptom affecting about half of all cases of the condition with older sufferers being the most susceptible.
+Dizziness is another commonly reported symptom affecting about half of all cases of the condition with older sufferers being the most susceptible.

 Other short-term physical symptoms include: